volumio/volumio-plugins-sources-bookworm/lcd_backlight/readme.md

 ---

-**Note**: This plugin requires appropriate hardware (VEML7700 sensor and compatible LCD display) and may need system-level permissions to access I²C and backlight control interfaces.
+**Note**: This plugin requires appropriate hardware (VEML7700 sensor and compatible LCD display) and may need system-level permissions to access I²C, backlight control interfaces, and Volumio API.